Gold Bars triple murders: Executions of the seven condemned

-On 28 February 1975, the seven condemned – Andrew Chou Hock Guan, David Chou Hock Heng, Peter Lim Swee Guan, Alex Yau Hean Thye, Stephen Francis, Richard James and Konesekaram Nagalingam – were hanged in Changi Prison at dawn.
-Over 200 relatives of the seven gathered outside the jail and reclaimed the bodies.
-On the same date itself, an eighth execution was carried out at the same prison itself.
-The convict, identified as Ismail bin UK Abdul Rahman, was hanged for the 1973 murder of a one-armed man Karuppan Velusamy.
+On 28 February 1975, the seven condemned – Andrew Chou, David Chou, Lim, Yau, Francis, James and Konesekaram – were hanged in Changi Prison at dawn.
+Over 200 relatives of the seven gathered outside the jail and reclaimed their bodies.
+An eighth execution also happened on the same date.
+The convict, identified as Ismail bin Abdul Rahman, was hanged for the 1973 murder of Karuppan Velusamy, a one-armed man.
 The State Coroner, several doctors and prison officers were present at the gallows when the eight men's death sentences were officially carried out.

 Prior to their executions, the Chou brothers reportedly expressed their wish to donate their organs (mainly their kidneys and eyes) to those in need should it be decided that they were to be executed.
-However, it was revealed that due to inadequately-equipped medical facilities in the prison itself, the kidneys of the Chou brothers could not be donated, and hence only the corneas could be removed, and these were received by a man and woman who were reportedly recovering well after the transplant.
+However, due to inadequately-equipped medical facilities in the prison itself, their kidneys could not be donated.
+The brothers' corneas were transplanted onto a man and woman, who reportedly recovered well.

 Aftermath

 Whereabouts of the stolen gold

-Soon after the trial ended, there was a court inquiry conducted to determine who was the owner of the gold bars, and several claimants, including foreign businessmen, stepped forward and sought to claim ownership of the gold bars.
-However, it was updated that in 1981, the gold bars remained in the treasury of the state and went unclaimed, and their worth had risen from the original cost of S$500,000 to S$3 million, and subsequently, by 2002, the gold bars became the property of the state.
+Soon after the trial ended, a court inquiry was conducted to determine the owner of the gold bars; several claimants, including foreign businessmen, stepped forward and sought to claim said ownership.
+However, it was reported in 1981 that the gold bars were unclaimed and still in the treasury of the state, and that their worth had risen from the original cost of S$500,000 to S$3 million.

-Fate of the victims' families
+Ngo Cheng Poh's daughter

-In the aftermath of Ngo Cheng Poh's murder, it made an impact on the life of one of Ngo's daughters, who was born in 1948 in Selangor, Malaysia, before her parents, who were both immigrants from Hong Kong, moved to Singapore.
-Described to be a bright student who also gained fame as a top teen model, Ngo's daughter was dealt with a huge emotional blow after her father's murder and it eventually led to her embarking on a life of crime.
-Allegedly, out of a desire to avenge her father's death, Ngo's daughter joined a drug syndicate and was subsequently jailed for 12 years in London for drug trafficking.
-Ngo's daughter later studied in prison and completed her university studies, and she returned to Singapore to teach in university after she was released on parole, but she went to prison once again for impersonating her younger sister to make a passport for her own use.
+The death of Ngo impacted the life of one of his daughters.
+She was born in 1948 in Selangor, Malaysia, before her parents, who were both immigrants from Hong Kong, moved to Singapore.
+Described as a bright student who also gained fame as a top teen model, the daughter was emotionally harmed after her father's murder, leading to her becoming a career criminal.
+Allegedly, out of a desire to avenge her father's death, she joined a drug syndicate and was subsequently jailed for 12 years in London for drug trafficking.
+She later studied in prison and completed her university studies, and returned to Singapore to teach in university after her release on parole.
+However, she was imprisoned again after impersonating her younger sister to create a passport for herself.